Question: what causes sore breast not pregnant?

 While breast pain happens mainly due to hormonal factors, it can also be triggered (or made worse) by some of your dietary habits.

 Also, taking foods rich in salt (sodium) can trigger or worsen your breast symptoms.
-This is because, salt causes water retention, making your breast feel heavier than usual with tightness.
+This is because salt causes water retention, making your breast feel heavier than usual with tightness, especially around your period.

 1. Mastitis

-Mastitis, which means an infection of the breast could be the reason you have breast pain.
-This type of breast infection mostly affects pregnant women (puerperal mastitis), though it could also happen to young girls (periductal mastitis)
+Mastitis, which means an infection of the breast, could be the reason you have breast pain.
+This type of breast infection mostly affects pregnant women and breastfeeding mothers (puerperal mastitis), though it could also happen to young girls or women who are not breastfeeding (periductal or non-lactational mastitis).
+Cleveland Clinic+2ACOG+2

 For breastfeeding mothers, poor feeding technique and not regularly feeding your baby can cause a breast infection.
 Other causes are penetrating breast injury, nipple piercing, and smoking.

 Symptoms include fever, breast pain, redness (inflammation), chills and nipple discharge.
-If you have these symptoms, talk to your doctor immediately.
+Sometimes the affected area feels hot and very tender to touch.
+If you have these symptoms, talk to your doctor immediately – you may need antibiotics and advice on how to keep breastfeeding safely.
+Cleveland Clinic+1

 Breast lump (fibroadenoma) is mainly found in young women under 30 years, and in the majority of women, it is painless.
 Lump size may vary during your menstrual cycle, and it may even disappear on its own.

-Nevertheless, if you have lumps that continue to increase in size, inform your doctor for breast examination.
+Nevertheless, if you have lumps that continue to increase in size, or any new lump that persists beyond one menstrual cycle, inform your doctor for breast examination and imaging.

 3. Pus in the breast (Abscess)